chgeuer/postgres-azure/README.md

 ```

-## See what's happening

-```
-watch dmesg  \| tail -5
-```

 # Questions:

 - For the block device driver for Azure Linux IaaS, what's supported or optimal? open_datasync, fdatasync (default on Linux), fsync, fsync_writethrough, open_sync.
 This is relevant to configure wal_sync_method
 - It seems that the guest OS does not see a detached data disk.
 An attached disk shows up in dmesg, while a detach process doesn't show up.
 When trying to open a formerly attached device (with cfdisk), the

+# Unix vodoo :-)

+## See what's happening

+```
+watch dmesg  \| tail -5
+```